Cold Case Investigation

 What is cold case investigations software?

 A cold case can be frustrating for everyone handling the case.
 It’s common for cold cases to be decades old, and evidence from the time is often fragmented if it exists at all.
-A cold investigations software makes investigations easier by quickly providing you with comprehensive records and other information you need to get started solving a cold case.
+Cold investigations software makes investigations easier by quickly providing you with comprehensive records and other information you need to get started solving a cold case.

 Who can benefit from cold case investigations software?